-18. Send all of your application materials at one time, making your application a complete portfolio when it arrives at the Iditarod Education Office.
+16. Send all of your application materials at one time, making your application a complete portfolio when it arrives at the Iditarod Education Office.
 References mailed directly to us after your application is submitted create communication problems.
-Our committee members are located in a variety of places, making it difficult to get a late document to everyone; therefore, your application will be considered complete when it arrives.
+Our committee members are located in different areas of the country, making it difficult to get a late document to everyone; therefore, your application will be considered complete when it arrives.